gather-data/gather-public/content/docs/setting-up.md

 **Adding connections**

-You will need an API key for 2 of our integrations: your own database and Chargify.
-All of our other supported integrations use OAuth.
-This means if you have the login for the connection you want to add, all you have to do is click a “connect” button.

 **Database**

+You will need an API key to connect to your database(s).

 **Chargify**

+You will need an API key to connect to your Chargify account.

-**All other integrations**
+**All other integrations**\
+\
+Make sure you have account and login details for the connection you want to add.
+All you have to do is click the “Connect” button.
+If you don't have login details to the 3rd party service, you might have to ask whoever is the admin it to help.

 **Invite your developer**